kpwce/kpwce.github.io/src/content/blog/building-with-gatsby.md

 Markdown is a portable file format, and I'm planning to write most of my blog posts in `.md` files.

-In the future, I'd like to integrate a site-wide search feature and play around with in-text visual rending (e.g., `d3.js`).
+In the future, I'd like to integrate a site-wide search feature and play around with in-text visual rending in [D3](https://d3js.org/).
 Discovery tools, interactive components and fun data essays to come!

 ### The Newspaper

 Newspapers are complex cultural artifacts composed of recipes, poems, essays, opinions, advertisements, and of course, news.
 They garnered popularity in the 17th century and have since been a source of information for the public.
 The images within them provided veracity to the happenings in the world and their puzzles have become an American pasttime.[^2]

 Nowadays, a large handful of folks would claim that newspapers are dead as short-form content, mainstream televised media, and various forms of citizen journalism occupy many of the roles that newspapers once filled.
-While the form has experienced a decline in popularity in the 21st century, some publishers continue to print them and others have invested in a digital transformation to stay relevant.
+While the form has experienced a decline in popularity in the 21st century, some publishers continue to print them while others have invested in a digital transformation to stay relevant.
 In 2022, the Pew Research Center reports that amid a decline in readership, newspapers have put more efforts than ever before into digital marketing.[^3] Their digital editions have a striking visual similarity to their printed counterparts.

 [^2]: Deb Amlen.
 (2019, December).
 How the Crossword Became an American Pastime. https://www.smithsonianmag.com/arts-culture/crossword-became-american-pastime-180973558/